sophiewharrie/meta-learning-hierarchical-model-similar-causal-mechanisms/README.md

 | ... | ... | ... | ... | ... |

 - Task pairs: index the task pairs using the task IDs from the `task` column of the main data file
-- Causal distances: add a column for each causal distance metric you want to consider (SHD, SID, OD, ID, etc.), indicating the causal distance between `task1` and `task2`
+- Causal distances: add a column for each causal distance metric you want to consider (SHD, etc.), indicating the causal distance between `task1` and `task2`

+See the synthetic data generator for an example of the input formats.

 ### Running the Method